imarenco/MissionConnect/README.md

 ## Ignacio Favorite quote

 2 Nefi 2:25: "Adam fell that men might be; and men are, that they might have joy."

+## Chandler Favorite quote
+"I can do this all day." - Captain America